 Educator and barn preservation expert, Steve Stier shows viewers the unusual architecture of 100-year-old Poor Farm Barn and how it was used.
 According to Stier, “This is a historically significant artifact from a time when all farming was done by hand.”

 The film includes childhood memories of farm operations by descendants of the Poor Farm manager, called the Keeper.
-Now in his 90s, Duane Newman describes his role in helping with the planting and harvesting at the Poor Farm as a teenager.
+The late Duane Newman described his role in helping with the planting and harvesting at the Poor Farm as a teenager.

 Mehren stated, “We feel so fortunate to have had Joe’s involvement.
 As a longtime county resident and historical advocate, he understood how to capture detailed, cinematic views of the architecturally significant barn and enhanced cinematic representations of activities on the old farm.
 From gardening to canning to working in the fields with a team of horses, the film truly transports the viewer.
 Thanks to the preservation efforts of LCHPS, this familiar and renowned building is now a lasting relic of a bygone era of cooperative welfare in the United States.”